SamJaffery/SamJaffery/Readme.md

 ## 👨‍💻 About Me

-I am a dedicated **IT Specialist** and **Network Engineer** based in **Islamabad, Pakistan** .
-With over five years of experience , I specialize in designing robust network infrastructures, managing systems administration, and developing dynamic web and mobile applications.
+I am a results-driven **IT Specialist** and **Network Engineer** based in **Islamabad, Pakistan**, with over five years of hands-on experience optimizing complex IT ecosystems .
+My professional journey is defined by a deep expertise in **Network Infrastructure**, where I excel in designing, implementing, and securing robust architectures that ensure business continuity .

-I hold **CCNP (2023)** and **CCNA (2020)** certifications and have a proven track record of managing enterprise networks, troubleshooting complex routing/switching issues, and deploying secure IT environments .
+Beyond core networking, I am a versatile technologist.
+I have a strong background in **Systems Administration**, managing everything from server cooling and backups to biometric security systems and CCTV integration .
+I also possess a creative side as a **Freelance Developer**, building Android applications with monetization features and developing full-stack web solutions for affiliate marketing and service management .

+I am passionate about knowledge sharing and mentorship.
+During my time as a Systems Administrator at Corvit Systems, I actively trained students in **CCNA** and **MCSE** programs, helping the next generation of engineers navigate the complexities of routing and switching .
+I am **Cisco Certified (CCNP & CCNA)** and constantly expanding my skill set in cybersecurity and cloud technologies .

 ---